davewatters/syncro-ireland/README.md

 ## - Testing -

 -  ### Code Validation
     The [W3C Markup Validator](https://validator.w3.org/#validate_by_uri) and [W3C CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri) services were used to validate every page of the project for syntax errors.
-All validation was re-run after fixing the errors shown below to ensure that no errors or warnings were reported.
+All validation was re-run after fixing the errors shown below to ensure that no futher errors or warnings existed.

     -   index.html Warning: errant `<section>` was replaced with a `<div>` as `hero-section` is for decoration only and has no semantic use
     <h2 align="center"><img src="docs/w3c-validator-html-index.png"></h2>